-Vests, civilian or military pattern wallet, writing paper pen and ink, pencil, mirror, playing cards, various game pieces books or newspapers.
+Vests, civilian or military pattern wallet, writing paper pen and ink, pencil, mirror, playing cards, various game pieces’ books or newspapers are acceptable.

 In addition to having the appropriate Living History equipment and material, it must be used and worn correctly.
 Pants and waist belts were worn at the real waist (i.e. the naval) and not at the hips; clothes were not form fitting.
 Hats and coats were worn whenever in public; pants were rarely tucked in the socks.
 By adopting the appropriate 19th century use and appearance, the Living History impression is remarkably improved.

 Long arms: period muskets and correct carbines (Sharps, Burnside, Spencer, Smith preferred).

 Thank you for your prompt attention to the wants of my command.
 I will endeavor to discharge my whole duty in the responsible position to which I have been assigned.
 In reporting to Genl.
 Hardee this morning I applied for Enfield Rifles for my command.
 Will you do me the favor to support my application as you can testify to the steadiness of my raw recruits under fire.